C1rro11/Comp4531/README.md

 ### Data Flow

 1. Each ESP32 reads its sensors periodically and sends seat state data to the Flask server over Wi-Fi
-2. The server aggregates data from all seats, applies timeout/hoarding logic, and maintains the current state of every seat
+2. The server combine all incoming data, applies the XGBoost model to classify each seat's state, and runs timeout logic to detect hoarding
 3. The web dashboard receives real-time updates via Socket.IO and displays a floor map with seat statuses
 4. When hoarding is suspected, the server instructs the ESP32 to light the LED; the student can press the button to clear the alert